youlandasu/youlandasu.github.io/_pages/about.md

 ## Awards

-- Second prize in the poster category on Symposium of Natural Language, Dialogue and Speech, New York Academy of Sciences
+- Second prize in the poster category at Symposium of Natural Language, Dialogue and Speech, New York Academy of Sciences

 - Honor Graduation from Harbin Institute of Technology (top 1%)